DMacMakes/dmdocs/content/en/torrens/ise102/week8/index_old_loong.md

 From the <i>Trello</i>.
 Maybe these two can go in a function together.
 {{< /imgcard >}}

-{{< alert title="Psuedocode: playSlots() calls getLegalBet()" color= "secondary" >}}
+{{< alert title="Psuedocode: playSlots() calls getValidBet()" color= "secondary" >}}
 In `playslots()`, we'll do the equivalent of making a wish.
 We'll pretend we have a function to do the work for us, and describe it.

 ```
 //... inside playSlots()
   // -------- GET BET ----------------------------------------------
   //  Should be one line, call a function, store bet it returns.
-  //  Get user bet, check that it's valid, so.. getLegalBet, returns a bet that we can
+  //  Get user bet, check that it's valid, so.. getValidBet, returns a bet that we can
   // expect to >$0 and <=$playerCash, can't bet what you don't have.
 Function will
   // need to know player's cash to check they don't bet above it..
-  // bet = getLegalBet(playerCash)
+  // bet = getValidBet(playerCash)
   int bet = -200; // dummy bet for now

 ```
 Looks good!
 So we need a function:
 ```
-FUNCTION getLegalBet
+FUNCTION getValidBet
 needs: playerCash
-returns: a legal bet in dollars
+returns: a valid bet in dollars
 ```
 {{< /alert >}}